Science communication – what I’ve learned

 I came to the Hubs believing the popular myth that either one was creative or one was a scientist or engineer or mathematician (or accountant), but I’ve learned that no discipline that asks its practitioners and researchers to imagine and realise a better world is without creativity.

-Prof Rod Dunbar says, “People’s images of science is often that of people in white coats going about very routine procedures over and over again in a boring way, but science actually is a creative endeavour.
+Professor Rod Dunbar says, “People’s images of science is often that of people in white coats going about very routine procedures over and over again in a boring way, but science actually is a creative endeavour.
 It begins with thought, it begins with imagination.”
 One cannot dream of firing a rocket into space from just off the North Island, mimic gecko features to design an innovative air filter or ask “How can we create a vehicle that can go at supersonic speeds?” without imagination.
 Science is about imagining and working towards the impossible.
-Science is also about dreaming impossible dreams and then going on the learning adventure in order to make it happen.
+Science is also about dreaming impossible dreams and then going on a learning adventure in order to make them happen.
 As Nigel Latta says, “…the real adventurers are the scientists.”

 Engagement

-To help our children and young people to engage with science, we need to engage with our science community.
+To help our children and young people engage with science, we need to engage with our science community.
 For science to deliver and meet our needs now and into the future, as a general public – and as educators and students – we must communicate our needs, hopes and desires for our future.
 And we need our scientists, engineers and innovators to imagine the impossible and meet the big challenges head on – climate change, our ageing population, dwindling resources, antimicrobial resistance and a world on the edge of so many different ecological disasters.

 Here is a very real opportunity for us as individuals and New Zealanders to influence and shape the research we are publicly funding.